-The School of Theatre is accredited by the National Associations of the Schools of Theatre and offers degrees in: Acting, Dance, Design/Production, Directing, Theatre Studies, and Teacher Education including Dance Education.
+The School of Theatre is accredited by the National Associations of the Schools of Theatre and offers degrees in: Acting, Dance, Production Design and Technology, Directing, Theatre Studies, and Teacher Education including Dance Education.

 Arts Technology majors work across the arts to create performances, installations, and multiple media works using the computer and its related technologies as primary instruments.

-The College of Fine Arts shares Illinois State University’s commitment to the pursuit of learning and scholarship, individualized attention, public opportunity, diversity, and civic engagement as expressed in Educating Illinois.
+The Wonsook Kim College of Fine Arts shares Illinois State University’s commitment to the pursuit of learning and scholarship, individualized attention, diversity, integrity, and civic engagement as expressed in Educating Illinois.
 These five core values are central to the University and the College as they influence and guide our priorities and plans.

-Individualized Attention: By its nature, the development of artists is an intensive process that includes individualized development through small class sizes and one-on-one mentorship in specialized classrooms, laboratories, and studios.
-The College fosters an educational process that recognizes each student as an individual with unique creative and intellectual potential.
+Individualized Attention: The College fosters an educational process that recognizes each student as an individual with unique creative and intellectual potential.